teknopaul/generation-x/SYNTAX.md

 ### Class attributes

-An optional feature, that is must be possible to deisable., is for the period character "." to denote aan elements class attribute.
+An optional feature, that is must be possible to disable., is for the period character "." to denote aan elements class attribute.
 This should be a familiar syntax for those who have worked with HTML selectors.

     div.container